ev-evaughn/timingservice/README.md

                                     "msg":"error msg" | null,
                                     "histories":[{"id":integer, "date":"YYYY-MM-DD", "time":"HH:MM:SS.FFFFFF", "payload";JSON, "ack":"YYYY-MM-DD HH:MM:SS.FFFFFF"]}}}
 ```
+Cancelled and Acked timers will appear in the history, deleted alarms have been deleted from the database.

 ### Alarms
 When the time somes the following request will be made to address you have set:
 ##### request